swvanderlaan/MetaGWASToolKit/README.md

 #### Downstream analyses & annotation
 ##### Gene-based association study
 Low power and heterogeneity can negatively impact the results of a meta-analysis of GWAS.
 Therefore we have implemented in **MetaGWASToolKit** two different approaches to gene-based association analyses.
 - *VEGAS2*: `A versatile gene-based association study` which will sum Z-scores accross variants mapped to a gene to derive emperical p-values for genes taking into account LD-structure.
-Reference: ([Mishra A. et al.](http://journals.cambridge.org/abstract_S1832427414000796?) and [Liu J.Z. et al.](http://www.sciencedirect.com/science/article/pii/S0002929710003125)).
+VEGAS2 will also run pathway analyses using the gene-based analysis results.
+Reference: ([Mishra A. et al.](http://journals.cambridge.org/abstract_S1832427414000796?) and [Liu J.Z. et al.](http://www.sciencedirect.com/science/article/pii/S0002929710003125)). :construction:
 - *MAGMA*: which takes a similar approach as *VEGAS2* to derive emperical p-values.
 In addition MAGMA will automatically perform a set-based gene-set enrichement analysis.
 Reference: https://ctg.cncr.nl/software/magma and [de Leeuw C. et al.](http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1004219).

 *Note: The installation of MAGMA and VEGAS2 are required for this function to work.*